We have three houses to choose from in Cirencester:

 1 Battel Mews has two bedrooms - 1 double and 1 twin - a bathroom and an en-suite shower room, with a secret mezzanine floor with two extra beds, ideal for children and younger teenagers.

-2 Battel Mews has two bedrooms - 2 doubles - a
+2 Battel Mews has three bedrooms - 2 double

-third room with a day bed, a family bathroom and separate cloakroom.
+rooms and a third smaller room with a double bed - a family bathroom and separate cloakroom.

-3 Battel Mews has three bedrooms - 2 doubles and 1 room with bunk beds - a family bathroom and separate cloakroom.
+3 Battel Mews has three bedrooms - 2 doubles and 1 room with twin beds - a family bathroom and separate cloakroom.

 All of the houses are modern, yet traditionally styled mews houses set within a large, gated courtyard in the centre of the historic town of Cirencester.
 They are furnished in a contemporary and comfortable style with smart, modern kitchen facilities; offering all the comforts of home, to make your stay relaxing.